High Autism Trait Signal

 Satoshi Tajiri

-Pokemon creator diagnosed autistic; attributes his creative vision and focus to his autistic mind.
+Pokemon creator who is autistic; attributes his creative vision and focus to his autistic mind.

 Chloe Hayden